Manage Filter Rules

 -

-In the Filters subtab, click the rule you want to duplicate within the same pipeline (typically to create a slightly different rule).
+In the Filters subtab, select each checkbox next to the rules you want to duplicate within the same pipeline.

 -